maxlanceund/equal-system/papers/signal-exchange-and-system-stability-en.md

 ### Equal System Philosophical Framework

-- Lanceund, M. (2026). *On the Limits of Meaning: A Verificationist Framework* (Version 3.0).
+- Zhong, Shanzhen.
+(2026). *On the Limits of Meaning: A Verificationist Framework* (Version 3.0).
 Equal System Repository.

 ### Theoretical Texts